Updated: Jul 14

 First things first, What is an RPG?
 RPG stands for role playing game.
 This still might not sound familiar if you haven't played one, think Dungeons and Dragons.
 Most people have heard of D&D, whether they have played it or not.
 It was the one that started them all.
 That's right, all!
 There are a lot of them to choose from.
 They range from very simplistic with a paragraph of rules to complex with tomes of rules, backstory, and information.

-So, you are on board with using games to teach your kids, but this sounds like a bit of a stretch?
+So, you are on board with using games to teach your kids (and if not check out this post), but this sounds like a bit of a stretch?
 Let me explain.
 RPGs are story based games.
 One person is the GM (game master).
+DM for dungeon master works too.
 The GM runs the game and plays as all the people, creatures, and things that the PCs (player characters) encounter.
+Even more simply, the GM is like the narrator.
 The other players in the game are the PCs.
 Now that you have the very basic idea, let's dive further.

 For the PCs the first task is to create a character.
 This varies by RPG type, some taking an hour and others taking just a few moments.
 This can require a lot of math but they all require some intentional choices.
-The players will be playing with this same character over the course of many game sessions.
+The players will be playing with this same character over the course of many game sessions, unless it is a "one off" single session story.
 Once in game they will want to role play these characters and make their choices based on who the character is and not simply what they want.

 The GM has the big job of establishing the story and the world that will be played in.
 They create it, but don't control it.
 Ultimately the GM and PCs build the story together as the game is played.
 If the teacher is the GM there is so much they can add to help with intentional learning.
 Let me give an example.